Athaodam/Adventures-with-Ayahuasca/README.md

        attribution="Courtesy of Dumbarton Oaks Research Library, call number: RARE-OVERSZ F3429.3.C8 P56 1875"
        license= "Public Domain">

 While Pinto Ruben’s work is certainly ethnobotanical in character, the most celebrated figure in this discipline is Richard Spruce.
 This well-known Victorian Era botanist travelled for fifteen years across South America and documented extensively the Putumayo region of the Amazon.
-Spruce gave a binomial name to the most known ayahuasca vine (_Banisteria caapi_)[^ref22] and included a whole section of notes in his posthumous book, _Notes of a Botanist in the Andes and the Amazon_ (1908).
+Spruce gave a <span data-click-image-zoomto="3|-37,1862,2563,2120">binomial name</span> to the most known ayahuasca vine in the region (_Banisteria caapi_)[^ref22] and included a whole section of notes in his posthumous book, _Notes of a Botanist in the Andes and the Amazon_ (1908).
 Because of this, Spruce is considered to be the "pioneer" of ayahuasca studies in the modern scientific world.[^ref23]
 <param ve-entity eid="Q1349394"><!--Richard Spruce-->
 <param ve-entity eid="Q213782" aliases="Putumayo region"><!--Putumayo River-->
 <param ve-entity eid="Q182688"> <!--Victorian Era-->
 <param ve-image
        url="https://www.biodiversitylibrary.org/pageimage/47391507"
-       label="Coverpage of Notes of a Botanist in the Andes and the Amazon (1908), this posthomous work was edited by his fellow naturalist friend, Alfred R. Wallace" description="tba"
+       label="Coverpage of Notes of a Botanist in the Andes and the Amazon (1908), this posthomous work was edited by his fellow naturalist friend, Alfred R. Wallace" description="Cover of Richard Spruce's posthomously edited book, Notes of a Botanist in the Andes and the Amazon" attribution="Courtesy of the Smithsonian Libraries and Biodiversity Heritage Library" license="Public Domain"
-       attribution="Biodiversity Heritage Library"
-       license="Public Domain"
-       fit="contain">
+       fit="contain"
+       reff="1">

 <param ve-image
        url="https://www.biodiversitylibrary.org/pageimage/47391881"
-       label="Richard Spruce's drawings of the Tariana in the Uapés River where he documented the use of (_caapi_)" description="Spruce first mentioned the use of caapi during his travels across the Vaupés River" attribution="Biodiversity Heritage Library"
+       label="Richard Spruce's drawings of the Tariana people in the Uapés River where he documented the use of caapi" description="Spruce first mentioned the use of caapi during his travels across the Vaupés River.
+These notes can be found in Volume 1 of Notes of a Botnaist..." attribution="Courtesy of the Smithsonian Libraries and Biodiversity Heritage Library" license="Public Domain"
-       license="Public Domain"
-       fit="contain">
+       fit="contain"
+       ref="2">

 <param ve-image
        url="https://www.biodiversitylibrary.org/pageimage/47391360"
-       label="Botanical description and scientific name of the ayahuasca vine" description="tba"
+       label="Botanical description and scientific name of the ayahuasca vine in Notes of a Botanist (1908). vol 2" description="Alfred Rusel Wallace noted that Spruce condensed his knowledge on Amazonian narcotics around 1870" attribution="Courtesy of the Smithsonian Libraries and Biodiversity Heritage Library" license="Public Domain"
-       attribution="Biodiversity Heritage Library"
-       license="Public Domain"
-       region="0,811,2488,2058">
+       region="0,811,2488,2058"
+       ref="3">

 However, Spruce did not obtain all of the information through first hand interviews and observations.
 He also relied on scientific networks in the nascent Spanish American republics.
 Spruce cited and translated the work of Manuel Villavicencio, a Quiteño _criollo_ scientist who had been recently appointed governor of the Oriental Provinces in Ecuador.
 Not surprisingly, Villavicencio dedicated a sizable portion of his book to this specific region and discussed strategies of incorporating the apparently isolated and wild tribes who lived there.
-To expand his scientific project he sought to tap into British imperial botanical networks and thus saw fit to share his work with Spruce.[^ref24] Even though Spruce recognized the ethnographic efforts of Villavicencio, he found his botanical description useless.[^ref25] Villavicencio did include other important ethnobotanical details such as the use of a “guayusa” brew (_Ilex guayusa_) to purge the ayahuasca drinker before the ceremony.[^ref26] Interestingly, he also described the diplomatic and warfare uses of the brew in the Záparo and Jívaro communities.[^ref27] These political uses are now rarely mentioned in ayahuasca literature thus leaving the magical and spiritual connotations of the brew as the most relevant ones.
+To expand his scientific project he sought to tap into British imperial botanical networks and thus saw fit to share his work with Spruce.[^ref24] Even though Spruce recognized the ethnographic efforts of Villavicencio, he found his botanical description useless.[^ref25] Villavicencio did include other important ethnobotanical details such as the use of a <span data-click-image-zoomto="3|0,1037,1649,1364">“guayusa” brew</span> (_Ilex guayusa_) to purge the ayahuasca drinker before the ceremony.[^ref26] Interestingly, he also described the diplomatic and warfare uses of the brew in the Záparo and Jívaro communities.[^ref27] These political uses are now rarely mentioned in ayahuasca literature thus leaving the magical and spiritual connotations of the brew as the most relevant ones.
 <param ve-entity eid="Q2723612" aliases="Záparo"><!--Záparo-->
 <param ve-entity eid="Q1296766" aliases="Jívaro"><!--Jívaro-->
 <param ve-entity eid="Q3772280"><!--Guayusa-->